-What Can a Handyman Do in Shelby in Shelby County, Tennessee?
+What Can a Handyman Do Without a License in Shelby in Shelby County, Tennessee?

 In Shelby (Shelby County), Tennessee, most “handyman” work can be done without a Tennessee contractor license as long as each job is under Tennessee’s contractor licensing threshold and you stay out of regulated trades (electrical/plumbing/HVAC).
 Even when exempt from a state contractor license, you may still need a city/county business license and building permits for certain types of work (water heaters, structural changes, new circuits, etc.).